ikmb-denbi/genome-annotation/docs/installation.md

 ## Cloning the genome-annotation repository

-To run the pipeline you first have to check out the code to a location where you have read and write permissions (i.e. $HOME/git/).
+To run the pipeline you first have to check out the code to a location in your system (i.e. $HOME/git/).

 ```
 cd $HOME/git/